5 Stars From Last Night’s #RAW

 Cesaro got a couple minutes to wrestle in a singles match last night and predictably dominated like the absolute animal that he is.
 My only complaint with this match is that if Big E wants to go head to head with Cesaro, he better work on his conditioning, because Cesaro doesn’t mess around.
 Cesaro was suplexing and upper cutting Big E into oblivion, and at one point it looked like Big E might die in the ring.
 The two Germans into a belly to belly almost killed Big E because he couldn’t even jump off the ground, but thankfully Cesaro is superhuman and just tossed him over his head anyway.
 I will never get tired of seeing Cesaro throw guys around, and I will never understand why WWE doesn’t let him do it more often.
 Also, how about that rollup pin?
 I just want to find Cesaro and hug him for being so goddamn good.

-Posted on May 12, 2015, in Raw Recap, Uncategorized and tagged cesaro, dean ambrose, john cena, neville, raw cincinatti, wwe, wwe network, wwe payback, WWE Raw.
+Posted on May 12, 2015, in Average Blog Posts, Raw Recap and tagged cesaro, dean ambrose, john cena, neville, raw cincinatti, WWE, wwe network, wwe payback, WWE Raw.
 Bookmark the permalink.
 Leave a comment.